MuskanJindal25/LoanPredictor/README.md

 - Area of property
 - Loan status

-To carry out this project the approach followed is, I read the data from a csv file and observed that there were multiple rows having null entries, so to overcome that I used dataframe.fillna() technique.
-The numerical values were replaced with mean while the categorical values were replaced with mode for the respective columns.
-Further I have normalised the loan amount term values in order to …-.-- .
-Used pandas.get_dummies() for converting to categorical data into indicator variables.
-Now the most important step was to convert our dataset into training and testing datasets.
-Every model used is trained on this training dataset and it’s accuracy is obtained using testing dataset.
-For every model used we first import it from sklearn and then fit our model over training data and then use it for predicting our loan status.
-The accuracy for each is calculated using a confusion matrix which tells us how many true positives, false positives, false negatives and true negatives are present in our predicted values.
-Finally we convert our dataframe for all our predictions into a csv file containing the loan id and corresponding loan status for each model used.
+Various classifiers used to make this prediction are:
+- Logistic Regression
+- Decision trees
+- Random Forest
+- Support Vector Machine (SVM)
+- Gaussian Naive Bayes
+- k- Nearest Neighbors
+- Gradient Boosting

+### Objective:- Compare how different models work on given dataset

+Major Steps involved :
+- Data Cleaning
+- Data Normalization
+- Data Spliting (split size= 0.2)
+- Model Training
+- Testing

+Data cleaning was performed as there were multiple rows having null entries for some features.
+So, the numerical values were replaced with mean while the categorical values were replaced with mode for the respective columns.
+Further I normalised the feature- loan amount term values in order to convert it in a certain range.

+The above mentioned models were then trained on training dataset and used for predicting loan status on testing dataset.
+Accuracy was calculated on the basis of how many predictions were correct using confusion matrix.

+On average highest accuracies are obtained from
+1. Logistic Regression
+2. Gaussian Naive Bayes algorithms